 And when the centurion, who stood facing Him, saw that in this way He breathed His last, he said, “Truly this man was the Son of God!”Mark 15:39

-If you haven’t asked Him to be your Savior, you can do it right now.
+So, if you haven’t asked Jesus to be your Savior, you can do it right now.
 If you have, take time to thank Him.
 Take time today to praise Him for all of the ways He has rescued you.

 Day 5 – John 19:30